ricardodantas/folder-declutter/README.md

 Folder Declutter is a command-line utility written in Rust that helps you free up disk space by automatically deleting files that haven't been modified in a specified number of days.

 > **Supported Operating Systems:**
-> Linux and macOS
+>
-> *Windows support will be available in version 2.0*
+> Linux and macOS only. *Windows support will be available in version 2.0*

 ## How It Works